Occupational Health and Safety

 Rider Delivery

-• Riding a motorcycle over the speed limit (50 km/h)
+• Riding a motorcycle over the speed limit (5O km/h)

-• Not slowing down the speed of the car at the intersection, a curvy road, and when leaving a small road into the main road
+• Not slowing down the speed of the car at the intersection, a curvy road

 • Not physically ready to work